mlizchap/react-basics/README.md

         }
     }
   ```
-- whenever a component needs data from the provider, user the `contextName.Consumer` as a parent compnent, using the context that the Consumer component returns, render the component and use the `context` to grab data from the provider
+4.  **Pass data to components with the consumer** whenever a component needs data from the provider, user the `contextName.Consumer` as a parent compnent, using the context that the Consumer component returns, render the component and use the `context` to grab data from the provider
   ```javascript
   import {MyContext} from './Provider';